-Child Safety Policy, Code of Conduct and Procedures (Last updated: June 2017)
+Child Safety Policy, Code of Conduct and Procedures (Last updated: October 2022)

 Procedures for Responding to and Reporting Allegations of Suspected Child Abuse

 Northside Christian College has a clear procedure for responding to allegations of suspected child abuse in accordance with Ministerial Order No. 870 and other legal obligations.

 Please use this template to document any incident, disclosure, or suspicion that a child has been, or is at risk of being abused:

 Responding to Suspected Child Abuse Template

 The Fact Sheets below document the College’s procedures in a way that is accessible to children, volunteers, and the wider community.

 Feeling Safe: For Secondary School Students

 Spotting the Warning Signs of Child Abuse: For School Staff